 Check your loan options in minutes without impacting your credit score at https://apply.meritize.com.

 Terms and Conditions apply.
 Meritize branded loan products are educational loans issued by Blue Ridge Bank (“Bank”), National Association, Member FDIC.
 The Bank and Meritize reserve the right to modify or discontinue products and benefits at any time without notice.
 To qualify, a borrower must be a U.S. citizen, permanent resident, or hold a valid work authorization document, and meet the Bank’s underwriting requirements.
 If approved for a loan, the actual loan amount, term, payment, and APR amount of the loan that a customer qualifies for may vary based on credit determination, state law, and other factors.

 NIMAA is an online program that also requires students to gain 240 hours of clinical experience at one of the many externship organizations that work with us.
 Students applying for the program must be located near one of our approved externship partners to be able to meet that requirement.
 Check out our Admissions page for the full list of externship site locations.

 NIMAA students require consistent access to a personal computer and Internet connection that can support completion of all online coursework requirements and participation in the weekly synchronous seminars.
 Minimum hardware, software and Internet requirements are described in our student catalog.

 Prospective students unsure of whether their personal equipment will meet this requirement can contact the NIMAA IT team at [email protected] with any questions.

-Graduates receive a certificate from NIMAA and are supported by our exceptional instructional team to sit for the National Healthcareer Association (NHA) exam to receive their CCMA (certified clinical medical assistant) credential.
+Graduates receive a certificate from NIMAA and are supported by our exceptional instructional team to sit for a credentialing exam of their choice.

 NIMAA is built to train new MAs.
 For continuing education, we suggest the Weitzman Institute's UpSkillMA program.